Review: Evidence of abuse ignored at Ohio State

 Messages seeking comment were left for the other surviving members of the 1996 board.

-Details of the investigation had remained confidential by law until Friday, when the board released some documents about it.
+Details of the investigation had remained confidential by law until Friday, when the board released some documents pertaining to it.

 Those records show Strauss denied inappropriately touching a student who complained about him, and he suggested the student invented the complaint to cover up an embarrassing medical finding.